ercintorun/ender3/README.md

 ---

-## 🔧 ADXL345 Method 1 - Connection on SKR Mini E3 v2.0
+## 🔧 ADXL345 Method 1 - 1 ADXL on SKR Mini E3 v2.0

-The difference between v3.0 and 2.0  is with the accelerometer's CS pin.
-The V2.0 board's SPI1 port only has 6 pins, not 8, and it lacks the NSS pin.
-This board's connector does instead have an "RST" pin, but that's no use either

 Use the EXP1 connector.
-You either use the lcd-board or the adxl 345 if you use the board.The alternative is to use Raspberry pi SPI pins.
+You either connect the lcd-screen or the adxl 345 if you use the board.The alternative is to use Raspberry pi SPI pins.
+The difference between skr mini e3 v3.0 and 2.0  is with the accelerometer's CS pin.
+The V2.0 board's SPI1 port only has 6 pins, while 3.0 has 8, and it lacks the NSS pin.
+This board's connector does instead have an "RST" pin, but that's no use.
+It is not possible to use SPI ports for adxl345 on 2.0 unlike the 3.0.

     [adxl345]
     cs_pin: PB5